JerryI/wljs-docs/docs/frontend/Advanced/Javascript/Communication.md

 FrontSubmit[MyFunction[ReadClipboard[]]]
 ```

-## Execution in the container
+## Execution in a cell
-So-called containers gives a DOM element, local memory for our function (see more [WLJS Functions](frontend/Advanced/Frontend%20interpretation/WLJS%20Functions.md))
+So-called [FrontEndExecutable](frontend/Reference/Frontend%20Objects/FrontEndExecutable.md) gives a DOM element our function because of their [StandardForm](frontend/Reference/Decorations/StandardForm.md) is defined like that.
+This is the easiest way

 ```js title="cell 1"
 .js